SanilJ/Independent-Science-Research-Project-TP53/README.md

 # Independent-Science-Research-Project-TP53
-# For the Duel Enrollment Research Program conducted in my Junior Year in 2019
+# For the Duel Enrollment Research Program conducted in my Junior Year of Highschool in 2019